the-coding-cave/The_Web_Developer_Bootcamp/3_Intro_HTML/25_html_attributes/attributes.md

 * Attributes are always specified in the start tag
 * Attributes usually come in name/value pairs like: name="value"

-EX:

-Anchor tag with href attribute
+For example: Anchor tag with href attribute
 < a href = "url"> Link Text </ a>

+The href attribute specifies the URL of the page the link goes to.
+If the href attribute is not present, the tag is not a hyperlink. href stands for Hypertext REFerence.
+It is the attribute of the html which gives the URL of the page the link goes to.